famahung/Interactive_Experience/README.md

 - Score glows yellow briefly when a player scores (matches paddle glow style)
 - Paddles and ball have neon glow effects

+# Multiball Experimental Version

+## hand_pong_pygame_2.py
+- Chaos multiball mode: every 15 seconds, spawns 3, then 4, then 5, ... balls at once
+- Each extra ball gets a random neon color and random direction
+- All multiballs have independent physics, scoring, and removal
+- Main ball retains wiggle/twinkle effect; extra balls use neon style
+- No cap on number of balls—game gets wilder over time!

+### How to Run
+To play the multiball version, run:

+    & ".\.venv_py311\Scripts\python.exe" ".\hand_pong_pygame_2.py"

+All other controls and features are the same as the original game.

 ---